chelsie-wei/puzzle-robot-player/README.md

 Initial implementation:

 ## Description
 This is a project and repo created for cs150 intro to ROS at Tufts University.
-It currently contains barely a skeleton of the final result :(, which should be code that could make a robot arm complete a complete set of jigsaw puzzle from start to finish, maybe with help from a human arm as well.
+It currently contains only a bare skeleton of the final result :(, which should ultimately be code that enables a robot arm to complete an entire jigsaw puzzle from start to finish, possibly with assistance from a human arm as well.

 ## Deployment